Halloween would not be Halloween without a little blood and gore, right?

 This recipe starts with a great cake (easy to make) and ends getting KNIFED.

-Remember, I’ll keep this nice and easy for you, but you can advance this whole How-To by following the additional directions I have inside the post.
+Remember, I’ll keep this nice and easy for you, but you can advance this whole How-To + recipe below if you want to just use the word below this paragraph.Jump to Recipe

-Make a cake, or buy a boxed one.
+- Make a cake from scatch or buy a boxed mix to use

-Maybe the most complex part of the DIY for this cake is the planning.
+Maybe the most complex part of the DIY for this cake is getting the cake baked just right.

-Plus, you need a good cake pan, like these to make your cakes turn out perfect every time!
+For those of you in need a good cake pan, you will love these as cakes do turn out perfect every time!

 Use code: Inthekitchenwithdana at checkout for 20% off.

-These pans are precise and offer even heating throughout due to multi-layer construction.
+My baking pans now, are precise and create even heating throughout due to multi-layer construction.

 In fact, these are forever pans, meaning once you buy them you’ll never buy other pans for your lifetime!

-Gift them at a bridal shower or as a housewarming present, they are perfection!
+Gift them at a bridal shower, a holiday gift, a birthday gift or as a housewarming present, they are perfection!

 TIP BEFORE Starting the Halloween Bleeding Cake